Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Introduction

-In discrete choice models with short panels, a limitation of FE methods is that they cannot deliver identification of the distribution of the time-invariant unobserved heterogeneity.
-This is because the data consist of a finite number of probabilities -- as many as the number of possible choice histories -- but the distribution of the unobserved heterogeneity has infinite dimension.
+A limitation of FE methods in dynamic discrete choice models with short panels is that they cannot identify the distribution of the time-invariant unobserved heterogeneity.
+This limitation arises because the data comprises a finite number of probabilities—equivalent to the number of possible choice histories—while the distribution of unobserved heterogeneity has an infinite dimension.
 This identification problem has generated a more substantial criticism of FE approaches.
-The applied researcher is often interested in estimating average marginal effects (AME) of changes in explanatory variables or in structural parameters.
-Since these AMEs are expectations over the distribution of the unobserved heterogeneity, and this distribution is not identified, the common wisdom is that FE approaches cannot (point) identify AMEs.\footnote{Examples of recent papers describing this common wisdom are \citeauthor{abrevaya_hsu_2021} (\citeyear{abrevaya_hsu_2021}) (on page 5: \textit{"For ’pure’ fixed effects models, where the conditional distribution is left unspecified, identification of the partial effects described above would generally require $T\to \infty$."}) and \citeauthor{honore_depaula_2021} (\citeyear{honore_depaula_2021}) (on page 2: \textit{"It is important to recognize that knowing $\beta$ [slope parameters] is typically not sufficient for calculating counterfactual distributions or marginal effects.
+The applied researcher is often interested in estimating the average marginal effects (AME) of changes in explanatory variables or structural parameters.
+Since these AMEs are expectations over the distribution of the unobserved heterogeneity, and this distribution is not identified, the common wisdom is that FE approaches cannot (point) identify AMEs.\footnote{Examples of recent papers describing this common wisdom are \citeauthor{abrevaya_hsu_2021} (\citeyear{abrevaya_hsu_2021}) (on page 5: \textit{"For `pure'\ fixed effects models, where the conditional distribution is left unspecified, identification of the partial effects described above would generally require $T\rightarrow \infty$."}) and \citeauthor{honore_depaula_2021} (\citeyear{honore_depaula_2021}) (on page 2: \textit{"It is important to recognize that knowing $\beta$ [slope parameters] is typically not sufficient for calculating counterfactual distributions or marginal effects.
 Those will depend on the distribution of $\alpha_{i}$ [incidental parameters] as well as on $\beta$ and they are typically not point-identified even if $\beta$ is."})}

-In this paper, we present new results on the point identification of AMEs in FE dynamic logit models.
-We prove the identification of the AME of a change in the lagged dependent variable.
-This is a key parameter in dynamic models as it measures the causal effect of an agent's past decision on her current decision.
-We show that the identification of this parameter does not require knowledge of the full distribution of the unobserved heterogeneity.
-Our proof is constructive and it provides a simple closed form expression for this AME in terms of probabilities of choice histories in panels where the time dimension can be as small as $T=4$.
+This paper presents new results on the point identification of AMEs in FE dynamic logit models.
+We prove the identification of the AME for a change in the lagged dependent variable, a crucial parameter in dynamic models that measures the causal effect of an agent's past decision on their current decision.
+Our constructive proofs provide simple closed-form expressions for AMEs based on the probabilities of choice histories in panels where the time dimension can be as small as $T = 3$.